If you’re shopping for one tool to rule them all, there are some pretty great reasons to look at cordless impact wrenches. Here are a few!

-Plus, having a more portable, quieter impact wrench is kinder on your and your co-worker’s ears.
+Plus, having a more portable, quieter impact is kinder on your and your co-worker’s ears.
 Consider it an investment in staving off hearing aids for a few years.

 Check out this guide to 2017’s best cordless impact wrenches to find one that’s right for your shop.